vikrambahadur/cas-overlay/README.md

 The current version used is `1.9.0`.

+A number of settings are decorated using the Jasypt special `ENC` modifier.
+You may use the appropriate build target to provide the encrypted value for the setting.
+To allow CAS to decrypt the password at runtime, set the environment variable `CAS_JASYPT_ENC_PASSWORD` to the encryption password.

 ## Build script
 Though the build process is primarily controlled by Apache Maven, the actual script that invokes the Maven build is done through Apache Ant: